gdpp/gdpp/README.md

 # Welcome to My GitHub Profile 🖖

-I’m Gustavo Pérez, a Mexican Software Engineer 🇲🇽 currently based in Jönköping, Sweden 🇸🇪.
+I’m Gustavo Pérez, a Mexican Software Engineer 🇲🇽.
 With over 8 years of experience in web technologies, I’m a passionate full-stack developer 👨‍💻 focused on the backend dedicated to building  solutions.

 I thrive on learning new technologies and applying them to real-world projects and study cases 🚀.
 My expertise includes frontend development with **React** and **Angular**, as well as backend development with **.NET** and **Node.js** ⚙️.
 You’ll find a collection of my coding challenges and projects in this repository 🗃️, showcasing my journey and growth as a developer.